jncraton/BWMetaAI/docs/command_info.md

 ## attack_add (byte) (military)
 Add %1(byte) %2(military) to the current attacking party. %1 (byte) can be at most 62, otherwise the command is ignored.

+Because of the way attack_add works for morphing Zerg units, it will cause moderate overflows of the unmorphed units.
+Calls for training of units if attack_prepare was used.
+Unit IDs of Defiler, Queen, Science Vessel, High Templar will arrive in the grouping region for the attack, but don’t follow the attack force after grouping is finished.

 ## attack_clear
 Clear the attack data.
+It’s necessary to run this before starting a new attack, both in normal attack scripts and in target_expansion attacks.

 ## attack_do
 Attack the enemy with the current attacking party.
+Waits for grouping to finish before resuming script execution.

 ## attack_prepare
 Prepare the attack.

 ## build (byte) (building) (byte)
 Build %2(building) until it commands %1(byte) of them, at priority %3(byte).
 The maximum value of %1(byte) is 30.
+At most 100 build/tech/upgrade commands can be issued per town before overflowing and causing buggy behavior in other towns.

 ## defensebuild_aa (byte) (military)
 Build %1(byte) %2(military) to defend against enemy attacking air units.